 Good quality childcare is beneficial for all children.
-It can play a hugely important role in your child's development, allowing them to become independent, to mix with other children and to learn new things.
-But choosing the right childcare can be a difficult decision for every parent, particularly if your child has a special educational need or disability (SEND).
+It plays an important role in development, allowing children to gain independence, mix with other children and learn new things.

 Please contact Westminster Family Information Service on 020 7641 7929 or firstname.lastname@example.org if you need further assistance to find childcare to meet your requirements.